-Bornholm has been famous for its food since the Middle Ages.
-It was here that the Bornholm herring adventure began.
-100 years ago, millions of herring came to spawn along the Bornholm coast every autumn.
-Fishing took place from August to the beginning of October, because that was the law at the time.
-Over time, merchants, fishermen, and laborers from all over the world began to come to Bornholm to get their share of this wealth.
-Even local farmers left their farms to take advantage of the seasonal herring fishing and to stock up on supplies for the winter.
+Since the Middle Ages, Bornholm has been renowned for its food.
+It's where the adventure of Bornholm herring began.
+Just a hundred years ago, millions of herring would migrate along the coasts of Bornholm every autumn.
+The catches took place from August until early October, as dictated by the law at the time.
+Over time, merchants, fishermen, and laborers from all over the world started coming to the island to claim a share of this wealth.
+Even local farmers would leave their farms to take part in the seasonal herring catch and stock up for the winter.

-Stalls and work sheds were set up en masse and the herring caught was salted, sold, and loaded aboard merchant ships.
-The fishermen would leave in the evening in small boats, the landing and preparation would take place in the morning, followed by the sale and dispatch of the herring transport in the afternoon.
+Stalls and worksheds were set up en masse, and the caught herring were salted, sold, and loaded onto merchant ships.
+Fishermen would sail out in small boats in the evenings, and in the mornings, there would be unloading and preparation, followed by sales, and in the afternoon, the herring would be shipped out.
 They were sent to various places in the rest of Europe, where they were resold at a good profit.
-It was a very hectic time of year - but also quite profitable, as salted herring was a highly sought after commodity in the south, where it was forbidden to eat meat during Lent.
-After the Reformation in 1536, the fast was abolished and herring exports almost stopped.
-However, the herring fishery continued - as it was an important source of food.
+It was a very hectic time of year, but also quite profitable, as salted herring was a highly sought-after commodity in the south, where during Lent, meat was not allowed.
+After the Reformation in 1536, fasting was abolished, and herring exports were almost halted.
+However, herring fishing continued because it was an important source of food.

-The earliest records of smoked herring being exported by fishermen on Bornholm date from the 17th century, but in the 1870s and 1880s, more systematic production began.
-Only a few original smokehouses and the old-fashioned way of preparing herring have been preserved on the island to this day.
+The earliest records of Bornholm fishermen exporting smoked herring date back to the 17th century, but it was only in the 1870s and 1880s that more systematic production of this unique delicacy began.
+Today, on the island, you can find only a few original smokehouses and maintain the traditional way of preparing herring, making it unique in the world.

-In the past, herring was caught locally, but after tourists became the biggest buyers of herring, people started to buy herring from other parts of the country. as herring from other Danish waters is generally larger than on Bornholm, consumers think they are buying more for less money, and that a small Bornholm herring is a bigger delicacy.
+In the past, herring were locally caught, but over time, as tourists became the main consumers of this delicacy, people started importing herring from other parts of Denmark.
+Herring from other Danish waters were typically larger than those from Bornholm, which gave consumers the impression that they were getting more for their money, but they still believed that the small Bornholm herring offered the highest taste treat.

 2 smoked herrings